 “Haven’t heard from you in a while.
 Is everything okay at work?”

 The cold, hard truth is that you shouldn’t HAVE to do anything to remind him that you exist.

 The cold, hard truth is that you shouldn’t HAVE to do anything to remind him that you exist.
 He knows you exist.
 And if he’s not making every effort for you, there’s really not much to interpret.
 Sure, you can go back to pursuing feminine men who are apparently too busy/lazy/afraid to say things like “So, what are you doing Saturday?”
 But where would that leave you?

 Because you don’t know if he’s going out with you because he WANTS you or because he’s just filling time.
 When you don’t do anything, you very quickly figure out where you stand with a guy.
 Of course, nothing I write is foolproof, Alisa; there are exceptions to every rule.
 Only you can decide when to apply the rules and when to waive them.

 But make no mistake: when we’re hungry, we eat.
 When we’re tired, we sleep.
-When we’re interested, we call.
+When we’re interested, we text or make a phone call.
 It ain’t that complex.
 And if this passive guy is making excuses and claiming to be hurt that you didn’t pursue him, well boo-hoo-hoo for him.
-He’ll find a woman that’s more man than he is, and you’ll be free to find a man who actually knows that it’s his role to pursue you.
-Keep doing what you’re doing, darlin’.
+He’ll find a woman that’s more man than he is, and you’ll be free to find a great guy who actually knows that it’s his role to pursue you.
+Keep doing what you’re doing.
 Just because it didn’t work with this man doesn’t mean it’s bad advice.